demassimo/rust-control-panel/README.md

 Need a tour of the codebase?
 Check out [`FILES.md`](FILES.md) for a high-level description of each file and directory.

+## License

+This project is released under the **Rust Control Panel Personal Use License**, which allows you to use, modify, and share the software for personal, educational, or internal business purposes.
+Commercial redistribution, resale, or rebranding for sale is not permitted.
+See [`LICENSE`](LICENSE) for the full terms.

 ## Uninstall
 ```bash
 # Safe uninstall (keeps data in /opt/rustadmin)